ow-mods/ow-mod-man/owmods_gui/HELP.md

 The manager encountered a fatal error when starting: Runtime(CreateWebview(WebView2Error(WindowsError(Error { code: 0x80070002, message: The system cannot find the file specified. }))))
 ```

 This is a result of not having the [Microsoft Edge WebView2 Runtime](https://developer.microsoft.com/en-us/microsoft-edge/webview2/) installed.
-If you've used a "Window debloat" script, it's likely that this was removed, even though it's a *critical* component of Windows.
+If you've used a "Window debloat" script, it's likely that this was removed, even though it's a _critical_ component of Windows.
 To try and reinstall it, you can use the link above and download the evergreen bootstrapper.

 The manager's installer is supposed to install Webview2 for you, but depending on how your debloating script works, it may have left rouge registry keys that make the manager think it's already installed.
 If you're still having issues, try inspecting the registry keys mentioned in [this Webview2 article](https://learn.microsoft.com/en-us/microsoft-edge/webview2/concepts/distribution#detect-if-a-suitable-webview2-runtime-is-already-installed) to see if they're pointing to bad folders.

+## Website Buttons Aren't Working

+This may be due to an update from 0.14.2 to 0.15.0.
+The path for the procotol handler changed.

+1. Uninstall the manager entirely.
+2. In `regedit`, delete `HKEY_LOCAL_MACHINE\Software\Classes\owmods` and `HKEY_CURRENT_USER\Software\classes\owmods`.
+3. Re-install the manager, the registry keys should now point to the right executable.

 ## How do I use this on Mac?